Find Your WPM Percentile

 What is the world record typing speed?

-The world record for sustained typing speed on a standard keyboard is 212 WPM, set by Barbara Blackburn using a Dvorak keyboard layout.
-In modern competitive typing, top players on platforms like TypeRacer and Monkeytype regularly achieve bursts above 200 WPM on short texts.
+The world record for sustained typing speed is 212 WPM, held by Barbara Blackburn on a Dvorak keyboard layout.
+For a single burst, Stella Pajunas typed 216 WPM on an IBM electric typewriter in 1946.
+Modern competitive typists on TypeRacer and Monkeytype regularly hit 200+ WPM bursts on short texts.

 How quickly can I improve my typing speed?